futurice/windows-app-development-best-practices/README.md

 -----------------------------

-### Use Visual Studio Pro or greater
+### Use Visual Studio Community/Pro or greater

 Visual Studio is the de facto IDE for developing Windows apps.
+The [Community edition](http://www.visualstudio.com/products/visual-studio-community-vs) gives you the same features as the [Pro editon](http://www.visualstudio.com/products/visual-studio-professional-with-msdn-vs) for free, but has some [restrictions on use in organizations](http://www.visualstudio.com/support/legal/dn877550).
+[Premium](http://www.visualstudio.com/products/visual-studio-premium-with-msdn-vs) mainly adds built in testing support beyond simple unit testing, and [Ultimate](http://www.visualstudio.com/products/visual-studio-ultimate-with-MSDN-vs) adds enhanced debugging, architecture, and code analysis tools.

-The free express versions are good for getting started, but lack some important features, such as support for [extensions](https://visualstudiogallery.msdn.microsoft.com/).
-Pro version adds support for all the different project types in a single installation, additional productivity features, support for extensions, and some team collaboration features.
-Premium mainly adds built in testing support beyond simple unit testing, and Ultimate adds enhanced debugging, architecture, and code analysis tools.
+The free express versions are good for getting started, but lack some important features, such as support for [extensions](https://visualstudiogallery.msdn.microsoft.com/), the ability to have all the different project types in a single installation and some team collaboration features.
+Since the Community editon has all the features of the Express editions we recommend not using the Express editions.

 ### Use Productivity Power Tools ([2013](https://visualstudiogallery.msdn.microsoft.com/dbcb8670-889e-4a54-a226-a48a15e4cace))